Should you let your contractor send a substitute?

 - have a contract that provides for substitution

 - haven’t given yourself an unlimited right to say no

 - keep records of when substitutions were allowed

 While it can be tempting to want only the person you pay in all circumstances, this can leave you in the lurch.

 - What happens if your single-person contractor gets ill, has a massive system failure, or even a family bereavement?

-And it will help you with HMRC if they start saying this is really an employee.
+And it will help you with HMRC if they start saying this is really an employee or should be within IR35.
 Make this part of your thinking when you look at who you pay – even if you imagine you won’t ever need it.